Primary Navigation Mobile

 • Parkers explains the process

-When once we had to stand in line at the post office to tax our cars, the prospect of being able to do so from the comfort of our homes was a very appealing one indeed.
-In 2008, those prayers were answered as that year and ever since then we’ve been able to renew our car tax on the web.
-Still not sure how?
+It used to be that you had to stand in line at the Post Office to tax our cars, which could be a proper hassle.
+So the prospect of being able to deal with it from the comfort of your home is very appealing indeed.
+And, since 2008, you’ve been able to do exactly that, buying your car tax on the web.
+Not sure how?
 Here’s our guide on how to tax a car online.

 Can you tax my car online without paperwork?

-These days, it’s so much simpler.
-You can apply for car tax without documents.
-Since 2014, car tax discs have been abandoned, so you have no visible evidence that your car is taxed.
-That is not to say you can drive a car without it being taxed.
-Anyone can check to see if your car is taxed, especially the police, and if you’re caught driving without, you’re uninsured and liable for up to a £1,000 fine.
+Yes, you can apply for car tax (technical known as Vehicle Excise Duty) without documents – you used to need the car’s V5C registration document, plus the MOT and insurance certificates.
+In 2014, car tax discs were abandoned, so you no longer have any visible evidence that your car is taxed.
+That’s not to say you can drive a car without it being taxed.
+Anyone can check to see if your car is taxed, especially the police, and if you’re caught driving without it, you’re uninsured and liable for a fine of up to £1,000.

 But there’s no excuse for not keeping your car taxed.
-Checking when it’s due is a single click away, and getting it taxed online is very simple, as when you apply online there’s no need to have any insurance or MoT documents to hand – the checks are done automatically.
+Checking when it’s due is a few clicks away, and paying for online is very simple.
+You don’t need any documents to hand, the system automatically checks the records to make sure your car is MOT’d and insured.

 How much road tax should I pay?